-As I’ve said before, sweet potatoes are used in a lot of desserts in Japan, and these purple sweet potato dessert fries were inspired by the Japanese sweet potato snack imogashi – thin and crispy sticks of deliciousness coated in clumps of white sugar.
+Sweet potatoes are used in a lot of desserts in Japan, and these purple sweet potato dessert fries were inspired by two Japanese sweet snacks: imogashi and daigaku imo.

-All you need to do is peel them, chop them up, coat in oil, salt and date syrup, bake them and devour.
-Simple!
+These Purple Sweet Potato Dessert Fries are really simple to make.
+All you need to do is peel them, chop them up, coat them in oil, salt and date syrup, bake them and devour!

-- 1 heaped tablespoon coconut oil (or sub vegetable oil)
+- 1 tablespoon coconut oil (or sub vegetable or rapeseed oil)

-- 2 tablespoons date syrup (or sub maple syrup)
+- 2 tablespoons date syrup (or sub maple syrup or any other sweetener)

 - Pinch of salt

 Preheat oven to 180 degrees (350 degrees)